Beartooth Mountains beauty -- Beauty for all seasons -- and the birthday girl is falling head over heels for the wonder of the Beartooths

 I'm booked to play piano at Montana Jack's Aug.
 22 and Aug.
 31.

-Our look at California's enticing coastal hotels -- all dog friendly -- plus travel by train and a delightful, all-female "Two Gentlemen of Verona" at the Oregon Shakespeare Festival.
+COMING UP: A swing through Tuscany in northern Italy, beautiful any time of year but particularly gorgeous as September approaches.
+Then our look at California's enticing coastal hotels -- all dog friendly -- plus travel by train and a delightful, all-female "Two Gentlemen of Verona" at the Oregon Shakespeare Festival.
 That's what we're up to.
 We're committed to making our travels fun, and passing along that enjoyment with tips and useful pointers.
-We hope you'll enjoy, learn and live and tune us in Wednesdays and weekends at:
+We hope you'll enjoy, learn and live and tune us in weekly for a fresh spin on travel, performance, nature, family and more at:

 Comments